weristdominik/JS-StructuresAndAlgorithms/README.md

 | 226.
 Invert Binary Tree | InvertBinaryTree.js |
 | 257.
 Binary Tree Paths | BinaryTreePaths.js |
 | 404.
 Sum of Left Leaves | SumOfLeftLeaves.js |

+## BinaryTree wording:
+**diameter** of a binary tree is the length of the longest path between any two nodes in a tree.
+This path may or may not pass through the _root_.

+=> Diameter = Left subtree height + Right subtree height + 1